aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 - [x] We are editing a record, rather than appending.
 - [x] The two racing operations are keyed on a fixed column, `id`!

-I think I devoured that entire article, it is very concise, on-point and masterpiece to be honest.
-It was not just extremely relevant to our app, it also beautifully demonstrated how to reason about and approach race conditions or any time-sensitive vulnerability in general.
+I think I devoured that entire article, it is very concise, on-point and a total masterpiece if I am being honest.
+Not only was it extremely relevant for our app, it was also to provide a framework for discovering, reasoning about and approaching race conditions and any time-sensitive vulnerability in general.

-A very important section explained Kettle's RC finding in Devise, a popular authentication framework in the Ruby ecosystem:
+A very important section explained Kettle's race condition finding in Devise, a popular authentication framework in the Ruby ecosystem:
 ![](devise-rc.png)

 The similarity is so stark, down to variable names, and I cannot help but think the challenge author must have taken some inspiration from this exact article.